jakoblorz/brokerutil/README.md

-# meshstr
+# singapoor
-meshstream - create a mesh network of stream processing nodes allowing for simple pub/sub
+create a mesh network of stream processing nodes allowing for simple pub/sub